Find the right size lamp for your bedside table

 “I would always choose a lamp with a soft shade of silk or cotton as this creates a softer more ambient light and feel in the room.” – Sally Storey

 Bronze lamps will contrast beautifully against a black wooden table, and a narrow metal table lamp will never overwhelm a glass side table.
 Play around with different pairings of lamps and side tables until you find the perfect combination.
 Choosing a multi-coloured table lamp with an unusual design will be sure to draw the eye, just make sure it’s for the right reasons.
-If you’re unsure, have a browse of these creative ways to use a side table.

 Don’t forget to mirror the shape of the lamp with the lampshade.
 Bottle and urn-shaped lamps tend to work well with tapered shades, whereas square lamps look better with straight-sided shades.
 Column lamps go well with both.
 For tips on how to measure your lampside, have a look at this handy guide.